n8n-io/n8n-docs/docs/environments/copy-work.md

 description: How to get changes from one environment into another.
 ---

-# Copy work between environments
+# Copy work between multi-branch environments

 If you have multiple Git branches, you need to do a pull request in your Git provider to copy work between environments.
 You can't copy work directly between environments in n8n.